-Positive behaviour will be reinforced in a variety of ways including, verbal praise, stickers and certificates.
+Positive behaviour will be reinforced in a variety of ways including, verbal praise, stickers, certificates, and moving onto the rainbow.

-Every Friday, a child is chosen as 'Star of the week'.
+Every Friday, someone is chosen as 'Star of the week'.
 This could be for some excellent learning, good behaviour or any other positive reason.
-These children receive a special certificate in our celebration assembly.
+Children receive a certificate in our celebration assembly and have the privilege to sit on our special chair in the classroom.